About the CGA

 The California Geographic Alliance (CGA) is dedicated to supporting and improving geographic education and literacy in California through:

-• Advocating structural changes at local and state levels to institutionalize geographic education across the curriculum.
+• Advocating structural changes at local and state levels to institutionalize geographic education across the curriculum;

 CGA at SDSU